sveetch/project-composer/docs/core/django.rst

-.. _intro_core_collector:
+.. _intro_core_django:

 ==============
 Django contrib
 ==============

-Here you can find all stuff related to usage with Django Framework.
+Here you can find all stuff related for usage with Django Framework.

 .. automodule:: project_composer.contrib.django.processors